-I have been a teacher in West Sussex for 12 years and at BPS for 5 years.
-I became a staff governor in 2015.
+I have been a teacher in West Sussex for 13 years and at BPS for 6

 I am enjoying working within a strong team of governors, who have a range of professional backgrounds but all share the same aim - to strive for excellence.
 I believe this is a very special school with wonderful children and teachers who enjoy learning together.

 My priority as a teacher and governor is to ensure that all children enjoy themselves and make good progress during their time at BPS, in order to ensure happy and secure futures.
-I hope to contribute to achieving this goal through my roles as Assistant Headteacher, ensuring that all children experience the very best start to a successful time at school.
+I hope to contribute to achieving this goal through my role as Assistant Headteacher, ensuring that all children experience the very best start to a successful time at school.